wp-plugins/quickblox-mapchat/readme.txt

 QuickBlox MapChat is simple plugin for WordPress, that fast adds MapChat (chat integrated with map) to your website and powers it with great functions.

-[QuickBlox’s](http://quickblox.com) ready-to-go modules add new functionality, reduce development time & cost, add scalability, and quicken time to market.
+[QuickBlox](http://quickblox.com) is ready-to-go modules add new functionality, reduce development time & cost, add scalability, and quicken time to market.
 QuickBlox powers your apps with great functions and features that are easy to add during development.

 = Universal MapChat Widget =